quantinfrasolutions/.github/profile/README.md

 ---

 ### QuantInfra Core
-**License:** Business Source License (BSL)
+**License:** Proprietary source-available license

 The core platform contains the trading engine, backtesting framework, live execution infrastructure, data management, and platform services.

-The BSL allows source code access and modification while protecting the commercial platform from being redistributed as a competing product.
+The license allows access to and modification of the source code while preventing the commercial platform from being redistributed as a competing product.
 Commercial use for operating trading strategies in test and production environments is permitted under the terms of the license.

 Repository: https://github.com/quantinfrasolutions/quantinfra-core